 Damn, that is special, not overwhelmed with chili powder, meat tender as a young girl’s heart, consistency is perfect.
 I look around in the refrigerator, we have sour cream…aha, she made guacamole.

-Natalie comes in, “Smells lovely… I got the butcher to cut up chuck into one inch pieces, they have the equipment, Mac would have had to do it by hand.
+Natalie comes in, “Smells lovely…she used chuck that was cut into stew meat.
 She surfed guacamole recipes, found one she liked.
 I managed to get avocados ready to eat, she did everything else.”

 Mac comes in with Zelda, “Cornbread.”